Coronavirus – 7 Frequently Asked Questions Answered

 What do I do if I’m sick?

 Most people with the flu have mild illness and do not need medical care or antiviral drugs.
 If you get sick with flu symptoms, in most cases, you should avoid contact with other people except to get medical care.
+Stay home until your symptoms subside.
+If your symptoms are severe, seek medical attention immediately.

 Keep in mind there’s no specific antiviral treatment recommended for COVID-19 infection, but those infected should contact their health care provider, nevertheless.
 And stay home if you’ve got the symptoms!